msyvr/otelex/README.md

 ### Custom exporter capabilities

 To test this on export to a real database, BigQuery is used here.
-The `internal/spattex/bigquery` exporter verifies that the each span's attributes (key-value pairs) align with the target database schema.
+The `internal/spattex/bigquery` exporter verifies that each span's attributes (key-value pairs) align with the target database schema.
 The key-value pairs are extracted to a map.
 Those maps are equivalent to rows for export to BigQuery and batches of rows are exported for insertion into the receiving table.

 ### Project outline

 - [x] write the custom exporter component
 - [x] create the custom collector build manifest that includes the custom exporter
-- [ ] build the custom collector distribution (use OTel's `ocb`)
+- [x] build the custom collector distribution (use OTel's `ocb`)
 - [ ] instrument a test service to emit at least two streams of data:
   - [ ] observability traces
   - [ ] key-value pairs bundled into span attributes
-- [ ] deploy an instance of the custom collector distribution (docker)
+- [x] deploy an instance of the custom collector distribution (docker)
 - [x] prep an observability data inspection tool (e.g., locally, Jaeger)
 - [ ] evaluate collector performance limits
   - [ ] test for ingest rate limits